Title race over already: Bayern remain Bundesliga's biggest problem as Dortmund disappoint in Der Klassiker | Goal.com

 Dortmund had a chance to cut Bayern's lead at the top of the table to just one point but even their exciting young attackers lacked a clinical edge in front of goal, thus allowing the visitors at Signal Iduna Park to leave with a hugely significant 1-0 win that means they are now perfectly primed to claim an eighth consecutive domestic title.

-In the early stages, Jerome Boateng spared Manuel Neuer's blushes, after the goalkeeper had charged out of his area, by clearing a goal-bound shot from Erling Haaland off the line.
+In the early stages, Jerome Boateng spared Manuel Neuer's blushes after the goalkeeper had charged out of his area, the centre-back clearing a goal-bound shot from Erling Haaland off the line.

 As it was, it was Neuer's opposite number who ended the half with his head in his hands.